 Prenatal Yoga Info

-We will be offering prenatal yoga starting October 14th from 11:15 AM to 12:15 PM.
-The classes will be held in six weeks sessions at a cost of $90.
-The next six week session starts December 2nd.
+We offer prenatal yoga on Saturday’s from 11:15 AM to 12:15 PM.
+The classes are held in six weeks sessions at a cost of $90.
 You will need to complete an additional waiver to attend the prenatal classes, click here to download our Prenatal Waiver.
 Please print, complete and bring this form with you to save time when you arrive at the studio.

 Here are a few things that we first want to share with you (whether you are attending the prenatal classes or a class in our regular schedule ) even though you may have done yoga prior to your pregnancy